overwolf/overwolf.github.io/docs/topics/windows-types.md

 * A native window is always a non-transparent window.
 * Any part of your window that has a transparent background ("background: transparent;") will become black.
-* You should implement the window header with the control elements (like maximize, minimize) independently, by yourself in the HTML/CSS.
+* You should implement the window header with the control elements (like maximize, minimize) independently, by yourself in the HTML/CSS. (you can use our [UI components samples](../start/sample-app-ui-components))
+* You should implement dragging behavior independently, by yourself. (you can use our [sample app](../start/sample-app-overview) that already implemented this feature)
+* Native windows change their size according to the users' DPI automagically. (to disable that use the disable_auto_dpi_sizing flag)

 #### Example from the manifest.json: